robkinyon/dbix-class-sims/README.md

     form "\#\#\#\# Name Type", so something like "123 Main Street".

 - us\_name

+    This generates a reasonable-looking US name.
+The name will contain a first name, last name, and possibly a suffix.
+The first name will be randomized as to gender and the last name may contain one word, two words, or an apostrophized word.

 - us\_phone

     This generates a reasonable-looking US phone-number, based on the size of the